NoisyCoil/encryptroot-asahi/docs/encryptroot.asahi.8.md

 # RECOVERY

 **1. Filesystem resizing**
-For btrfs root filesystems, **encryptroot.asahi** detects whether the root filesystem device slack is at least 32 MiB large.
-If this is the case, the filesystem is not shrunk.
-In particular, re-running **encryptroot.asahi** with the same arguments will not resize a btrfs filesystem.
+**encryptroot.asahi** detects whether the root filesystem is at least 32 MiB smaller than the root partition.
+If it is, the filesystem is not shrunk.
+In particular, re-running **encryptroot.asahi** with the same arguments as a previous run will not resize the root filesystem.

-If your root partition's filesystem is ext4 **AND** if the full-disk encryption step was never initiated, re-running **encryptroot.asahi** will shrink the filesystem again by 32 MiB.

 In any case, filesystem resizing is **never** performed on either partially or fully encrypted *rootdisk*s, nor on their decrypted